icpc/ccs-specs/Contest_API.md

 ### Types of endpoints

-The endpoints can be categorised into 3 groups as follows:
+The endpoints can be categorized into 3 groups as follows:

-  - Configuration: contests, judgement-types, languages, problems, groups, organizations, teams, team-members
+  - Configuration: contests, judgement-types, languages, problems, groups, organizations, teams, team-members;
-  - Live data: state, submissions, judgements, runs, clarifications, awards
+  - Live data: state, submissions, judgements, runs, clarifications, awards;
-  - Aggregate data: scoreboard, event-feed
+  - Aggregate data: scoreboard, event-feed.

 Configuration is normally set before contest start.
 Is not expected to, but could occasionally be updated during a contest.
 It does not have